Mammo-Clustering: A Multi-views Tri-level Information Fusion Context Clustering Framework for Localization and Classification in Mammography: Method

 \subsubsection{Attention Module}

-In our model, we use two different attention mechanisms to separately fuse multi-instance and multi-view information.
+In our model, we employ attention mechanisms in two locations to integrate multi-instance and multi-view information, respectively.

-\textbf{Similar Multi-instances information fusion:} After the global network, the ROI select module to choose $k$ patch-based images, a number set manually.
+\textbf{Approximate Multi-Instances information fusion:} Attention is employed here to mitigate the impact of redundant image patches on training.
+After the global network, the ROI select module to choose $n$ patch-based images, a number set manually.
 This implies not all patch-based images carry beneficial information, and some may be redundant.
 Considering and integrating all the information from these patch-based images could significantly impair our network.
 Therefore, an attention module is added before integrating local and global information, allowing the model to learn how to filter out irrelevant local information.

 The attention mechanism receives feature representation of patch-based images $F_{l}$, shaped as $(batchsize, k, dim)$, where $batchsize$ and $k$ are manually set parameters; the former defines the batch size during training, while the latter specifies the number of patches required for multiple instance learning.
 The size of $dim$ varies depending on the model.